wighawag/hardhat-deploy/README.md

 You can even group deploy scripts in different sub folder and ensure they are executed in their logical order.

+Furthermore hardhat-deploy can also support a multi-chain settings like L1, L2 with multiple deploy folder specific to each network.

+There is a tutorial covering the basics here : https://github.com/wighawag/tutorial-hardhat-deploy

 ## Installation

 ### npm install hardhat-deploy